 Ultimately, our goal is to find each customer the right payment processing partner.
 This is why we have developed strategic partnerships with many leading payment processors including Mercury Payment Systems, Swipely, Worldpay, Heartland, and Sterling Payment Technologies.

 Looking for a way to pay $0 for accepting credit cards?
-Our cash discounting program provides a way for merchants to pass along the cost of accepting credit cards to their customers.
+Our dual pricing, formerly known as cash discounting program provides a way for merchants to pass along the cost of accepting credit cards to their customers.

 “PCI compliance” is shorthand for the processes required to meet the payment and data security standards established by the Payment Card Industry Security Standards Council.
 This organization, founded in 2006 by five of the major global payment brands (American Express, Discover, JCB International, MasterCard and Visa), provides detailed guidelines on all aspects of payment card security for merchants and payment service providers, along with resources including self-assessment tools, tutorials, and lists of approved providers.